 The Marriage Penalty: Past and Present

 Whether you’re currently married or not, the new tax legislation may impact how the “Marriage Penalty” affects you.
-I’m not going to call myself Cupid just yet but this article may make it easier for people with cold feet to pop the question.
+No, a rubbish sex life is not the “Marriage Penalty” although an ancient source of wisdom tells us this is something you should take care of.
+Anyway, I’m not going to call myself Cupid just yet but this article may make it easier for people with cold feet to pop the question.
 Personally, I was always excited about the idea of getting married but the financial planner/accountant in me didn’t always see it that way.
 Not only would it be harder combining finances and creating budgets, there was always the “Marriage Penalty” to worry about.
 Never heard of such a thing?
 Let’s take a look at a simple example and show how it may be different under the new tax regulation.

 The Past (kind of)